tildeclub/site/wiki/source/code-of-conduct.md

 ## 1. purpose

-a primary goal of tilde.club is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible. as such, we are committed to providing a friendly, safe and welcoming environment for all.
+a primary goal of Tilde.club is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible. as such, we are committed to providing a friendly, safe and welcoming environment for all.